Merovingian Origin Location(s)

 |

-tribe that was apparently migrating along the Danube and the Rhine,
+tribe apparently migrating along the Danube and the Rhine,

-were arriving at the eastern region of the Lower Rhine in the
+were arriving presumably in the eastern region of the Lower Rhine in

 period of Tiberius Caesar Augustus.
 Gregory of Tours might have